technologiesoutcomes/jupiter/assignments/assignment1.md

 4) Terraform is directory-centric.
 What do you understand by this?

 5) A Terraform List data structure is defined as follows: ```cars = [2, 4, 6, 9, 12].```
-What is the elment on index position 0?
+What is the element on index position 0?
-What is the elment on index position 4?
+What is the element on index position 4?

 6) Read this Terraform interpolation document  - https://www.koding.com/docs/terraform/configuration/interpolation.html/